styxlab/gatsby-starter-try-ghost/README.md

 ## More Addons

 Additional features can be integrated by installing Gatsby themes or plugins.
-The following plugins have been tested to work with this repository:
+The following plugins have been tested to work with [`gatsby-starter-try-ghost`](https://github.com/styxlab/gatsby-starter-try-ghost):

  | Name                                                                                                                          | Version                                                                                                                                                                        | Description                                                                                                                          |
 | ----------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ |